 A first-order, irreversible, gas-phase reaction takes place in two isothermal, packed-bed catalytic reactors; they have the same diameter but different lengths (14 and 21 m).
 Only is fed to the reactors.
 The inlet pressure is the same for each reactor; the outlet pressure changes when particle diameter is changed with the slider, but each reactor has the same outlet pressure.
 As a result, the inlet molar flow rate of is lower for the longer reactor.
 Show plots of conversion, pressure, reactant molar flow rate, and volumetric flow rate as a function of distance down the reactor for both reactors with buttons.
 The Ergun equation is used to model the pressure drop.

 The pressure decreases down the length of the reactor, and thus the volumetric flow rate increases.
 As a result, the concentration of the reactant decreases (in addition to the decrease due to conversion), which lowers the rate of reaction.

-Following is the Ergun equation for the pressure drop in a packed bed reactor (PBR):
+The Ergun equation for pressure drop in a packed bed reactor (PBR) is:

 Material balance on reactant for a first-order reaction: